We need to talk about Women’s Health!

 Closing the knowledge gaps across health and disease research and practice

 From social infrastructure and economic empowerment, to employment policies and representation, the disparities between men and women’s experiences are stark across the globe.
 In the context of healthcare, this is underscored by knowledge gaps across many areas of women’s health.
-Despite affecting more of 50% of the world’s population, and the profound impact on global economies, women’s health continues to fall short due to:
+Despite affecting more than 50% of the world’s population, and the profound impact on global economies, women’s health continues to fall short due to:

-• Lack of funding, particularly in areas that fall outside of reproductive health.
+- Lack of funding, particularly in areas that fall outside of reproductive health.

 Women spend 25% more time in “poor health” than men.